-Another way to speed up the triangulization process is to use a variant of ray marching called Sphere tracing, described by John C. Hart \cite{HartEtAl89rtfractals,Hart94spheretracing}.
+Another way to speed up the triangulation process is to apply a variant of ray marching called Sphere Tracing (described by John C. Hart \cite{HartEtAl89rtfractals,Hart94spheretracing}).
+Note that sphere tracing is originally a 3D rendering scheme.
+However, we re-purpose it here for polygonization.
 The basic idea is to define a ray and move along its direction until you find the intersection with the shape or exit the rendering volume.
 In sphere tracing, the marching step is set to be equal to the (estimated) distance of the current point to the shape.
 This approach greatly speeds up the process of finding the intersection.
 However, unlike in the ray marching-based rendering of images, we do not stop the marching process at the surface.
 The marching along the ray in continued (starting at the next cell along direction of the ray) until the end of the polygonization volume is reached.
-Let us call this method \textbf{Gridhopping}.
-This process enables us to efficiently isolate the $O(N^2)$ cells that contain the surface of the shape: we present theoretical and experiemntal evidence that this method extracts a triangle mesh from a signed distance bound in $O(N^2\log N)$ steps for a grid with $N^3$ cells.
-Note that this is a significant speed improvement over the basic approach that analyzes each of the $N^3$ cells, leading to $O(N^3)$ complexity.
+Let us call this method \textbf{gridhopping}.
+This process enables us to efficiently isolate the $O(N^2)$ cells that contain the surface of the shape: we present theoretical and experimental evidence that this method extracts a triangle mesh from a signed distance bound in $O(N^2\log N)$ steps for a grid with $N^3$ cells.
+Note that this is a significant speed improvement over the basic approach that analyses each of the $N^3$ cells, leading to $O(N^3)$ complexity.

-\textbf { Important note: we do not claim that the Gridhopping method is novel, i.e., that we are the first to introduce it.
-We have not performed any extensive literature review\footnote{We mention here the work of Christopher Olah: \url{https://christopherolah.wordpress.com/2011/11/06/manipulation-of-implicit-functions-with-an-eye-on-cad/} (implementation: \url{https://github.com/Haskell-Things/ImplicitCAD}).
-The described method achieves similar goals, but no detailed complexity analysis was performed.}, but the method must have been considered in the past due to its simplicity and effectiveness.
-Nevertheless, we do think that our exerimental and theoretical analysis has value, at least to the computer vision and machine learning communities that has recently shown considerable interest in SDB-based shape modelling. }

-The outline of the rest of this report is as follows.
-A detailed description of the Gridhopping method is in Section \ref{sec:ghop}.
-In the next two sections, \ref{sec:complexity} and \ref{sec:experiments}, we analyze its theoretical and experimental speed.
-Finally, Section \ref{sec:conclusion} provides concluding remarks and discusses possible future work.